 Teaching and learning has always been a part of human communities, usually through instruction by elders, one-to-one tutorship, apprenticeships, creative community activities and small group instructional situations.

 Down through the ages every adult in a community was a teacher in some way.
 In 1996, Hillary Clinton wrote a book about this, “It Takes a Village: And Other Lessons Children Teach Us.”
-Sadly, Ms. Clinton seems to have lost interest in the topic, no longer advocating for grassroots educational approaches that build on the strengths of children and empower their neighborhood communities.
-Perhaps she and other politicians need to be reminded?
+Unfortunately, most politicians nowadays are no longer advocating for approaches that empower neighborhood communities.
+The trend instead seems to be shifting learning responsibilities (and control) to computer programs and data-collection technologies developed by software companies (and financial investors) that have no human contact with the children these technologies will be influencing.

 A child’s social environment is what supports their brain’s crucial role in skill development and learning.
 What modern research into neuroplasticity has shown is that children’s brains are wired for learning from birth, and that supportive experiences provided by parents and teachers must be aligned with these natural ways of learning, for a child’s development to proceed successfully.
 (See: Understanding How Our Brains Learn ).

-Unfortunately most politicians currently support educational methods and high-stakes testing approaches that ignore this wisdom, that inhibit rather than support optimal learning.
+The current focus on “personalised” technologies (designed to measure and collect data) ignores the way children learn by interacting with diverse real world environments.
 Children learn things every day of their lives and in a wide variety of ways.
 What seems to have been forgotten is that education is not something that happens only in formal academic settings, and that the testing and measurement of all children is something that did not exist at any time before in human history.

-Understanding how to continuously improve abilities and broaden knowledge (the process of lifelong learning) is far more important then memorizing the “correct” answers for artificial testing situations.
-Fortunately, innovative models of education that build on this understanding and support these goals already exist:
+Understanding how to continuously improve abilities and broaden knowledge (the process of lifelong learning) is far more important then getting the “correct” answers for artificial testing situations.
+Fortunately, innovative models of education that build on this understanding and support natural learning goals already exist:

 This mechanistic paradigm of learning was introduced at the beginning of the last century, a factory model of schooling designed to train future workers, to foster dependence, conformity and obedience, not creativity, self-direction, collaborative problem-solving, critical thinking or a love of learning.